AnkitPrakash687/sphero_tutorial/README.md

 ### Getting Started
 To connect, drive or code the robot Download [Sphero Edu](https://edu.sphero.com/d).<br> The IDE is available for different mobile devices and desktops.
-The robot can be connected via bluetooth.
+The robot can be connected via bluetooth using Sphero edu app just like any other bluetooth devices such as speaker or smart watch.

+There is a great [video](https://youtu.be/D4XBH5ggq-w) to get started

 ### Coding the robot